DAY 1 YEREVAN

 Drive to the small town of Shushi, the heart and the cultural and economic center of Artsakh for many centuries.
 Visit the Shushi Fortress, built in 1752 by Khan Panah Ali Bey to defend northern part of the plateau, a geographically the most vulnerable part of a city.
-The fortress walls are about 2,5 km long, and there is a secret exit from the fortress leading to the nearby gorge.

 Continue to the St. Ghazanchetsots Cathedral, the main cathedral in the center of Shushi.
 It was built between 1868 and 1887 and is supposed to be one of the architectural-ecclesiastical masterpieces ever built in the Nagorno-Karabakh.
 Be ready for the most spectacular acoustic experience after you enter one of the mystical basement rooms of the church.
 When in the room, stand in the center of this hemispherical area, under the hole made in the ceiling and speak to hear your voice.

 Drive to Hunot Canyon, one of the most beautiful sites in Karabakh.
 Called Jdrduz by the locals, it is located on the southwest edge of Shushi.
 You can view in awe, the sheer 250 meters deep canyon walls soaring above the Karkar River.
 This beauty is one of the most photographed sites by visitors to Artsakh.